What is the Legal Services Corporation?

 How many are helped?

-LSC-funded programs helped approximately 2.3 million people in 2011.
+LSC-funded programs helped approximately 1.8 million people in 2013.
 However, demand for legal aid far outstrips the resources available.
-This is known as the "justice gap."
+This is known as the "justice gap".
 Recent studies indicate that legal aid offices turn away 50 percent or more of those seeking help.
 The size of the population eligible for legal assistance has increased dramatically from 2007.
-The U.S. Census Bureau’s 2011 statistics on poverty show that nearly one in five—60 million Americans—qualified for civil legal assistance funded by LSC.
+The U.S. Census Bureau’s 2012 statistics on poverty show that more than one in five - 63.6 million Americans - qualified for civil legal assistance funded by LSC.